-The next New Town and Broughton Community Council meeting will be on Monday 8 June at 7.30pm.
+The next New Town and Broughton Community Council meeting will be on Monday 3rd August at 7.30pm.
+Please note this is the first Monday in August.

 It will be at the Drummond Room, Broughton St Mary’s Church, Bellevue Crescent.
 Enter by ramp, suitable for wheelchairs, down at right hand side of church.